imzbf/md-editor-v3/README.md

   - `refactor`: goes to **Refactors**
   - `fix`: goes to **Fixed Bugs**
   - other types: goes to **Others**
+- Subject should describe the user-visible change/problem being solved, not only the mechanical action (e.g. avoid only writing `bump xxx`).
+- Prefer adding commit body (`git cz` long description) to explain motivation and impact, especially for dependency upgrades.
 - Do not use pure version subjects like `6.3.2` or `v6.3.2-beta.1` (ignored by release parser).
 - `docs(changelog): ...` is reserved for the bot-generated changelog commit.
 - If you add `#123` in subject/body, release automation will notify and close that issue after publishing.
 Only reference issue numbers that are truly resolved.